As an IT company, we often get the “how much” question. It is usually a question more like – “How much do you cost to build an eCommerce website?”

 To figure out the necessary requirements and costs of setting up your eCommerce business you must elaborate and elicit answers to questions like:

-- How many products and product varieties will there be, i.e. size, colour, etc.?
+- How many products and product varieties will there be, i.e. size, color, etc.?

 - Is the pricing structure going to be complex or standard?